 Duke of Edinburgh training:

 This popular voluntary activity programmes with four sections: a Volunteering, Physical, Skills and a Team Expedition (a Residential for Gold) with activities chosen to suit your individual interests.
 Everyone in Years 10, 11, 12 and 13 welcome.
-Please see Mr Brewer or Mrs Denning for further information regarding training for this.
+Please see Mr Young, Mrs Denning or Mr Brewer for further information regarding training for this.

-Mrs Merrett runs this club for Years 10 and 11 on Friday lunchtimes from 1.15pm to 2.10pmin L3 and for Sixth Form students on Thursday lunchtimes 12.15pm to 1.15pm, to watch French films to increase ability to understand French language and increase cultural awareness of France and the Arts.
-This takes place in Y7.
+Mrs Merrett runs this club for Sixth Form students to watch French films to increase ability to understand French language and increase cultural awareness of France and the Arts.
+This takes place in Y4 on Thursday lunchtimes 12.15pm to 1.15pm.

-Year 7 pupils are invited to join Mr Bartlett in Technology on Tuesday afternoons from 3.25pm to 4.30pm.
+This activity is open to all Years in Technology rooms on Tuesday at 3.25pm to 4.30pm with Mr Bartlett.
 F1 in schools is an internationally recognised competition where pupils are tasked to design and build a gas powered car to a tight list of rules and regulations using CAD (computer aided design) and CAM (computer aided manufacture) equipment.
 The school won an award for 'Perseverance in the Face of Adversity' last year as the Year 7 team overcame comparatively limited resources and competition from 6th Formers.
 The pupils spend their time designing a portfolio for presentation at the event along with a 2 minute speech demonstrating their knowledge as well as the design and testing of the car itself.

-Each Friday lunchtime, 1.15pm - 2.10pm in English - Lassman, pupils in Years 8, 9, 10 and 11 will be writing articles and puzzles, eg: Book of the week, top 10 reads, anagrams and local events.
+Each Tuesday, at1.15pm - 2.10pm in English - Lassman, pupils in Years 8,9,10 and 11 will be writing articles and puzzles, eg: Book of the week, top 10 reads, anagrams and local events.
+This will be published in the Wednesday Letter.
 Please see Mrs James for further information.

 Year 7, 8 and 9 pupils are invited to work together to design and build a robot that will complete a range of challenging tasks.
 The club encourages a cross-curricular approach using Programming and Control, Design and Technology, Mathematics, Research, Presentation Skills, Strategic Thinking and Teamwork to achieve the aims of the challenge.
 Regional competition to be held at HP Bristol.
-This activity takes place on Mondays in T5, 3.30pm - 5.00pm with Mr Bakker in Technology.
+This activity takes place on Mondays in T5, 3.30pm - 5.00pm with Mrs Innes.

 Model United Nations:

 Model United Nations looks at current problems in the world and debates them from the points of view of different countries.
-Please see Mr Cruickshank for further information, or come along and join us!
+Mr Cruickshank invites Years 8, 9 ,10 and 11 to take part on Friday lunchtimes in C4 from 1.45pm to 2.10pm and Years 12 and 13 meet 12.20pm to 12.45pm on Tuesday lunchtimes.
+Please see Mr Cruickshank to confirm venue.

 This is open to enthusiastic singers in the Sixth Form of any ability.
 The repertoire ranges from sacred music to pop and jazz.
 The choir performs at the Presentation Evening, the Christmas Carol Service in Bath Abbey and the annual School Concert.
 Chamber Choir takes place on Fridays at 12.15pm to 1.00pm in the Music Block with Mr Sillem.

-This group sings repertoires from pop songs through to musicals every Thursday from 3.15pm - 3.45pm in the Music Block with Miss Brain.
+This group sings repertoires from pop songs through to musicals every Wednesday from 3.15pm - 3.45pm in the Music Block with Mr Parker.

 This is open to all woodwind, brass and percussion players of any ability throughout the School, on Tuesday afternoons 3.30pm - 4.15pm in the Recital Room with Mr Calvert.
 The repertoire ranges from original works through to popular arrangements.
 This is the biggest school ensemble and it is usually the headline act at the School Concert!